-The new International Labour Organisation (ILO) Maritime Labour Convention, 2006 (MLC, 2006) is being hailed as an international bill of rights for seafarers.
-It has been drafted to help ensure that all seafarers, regardless of their nationality and the flag of the ships they work on, can enjoy decent working and living conditions.
-Find out more about the Convention.
+The International Labour Organisation (ILO) Maritime Labour Convention, 2006 (MLC, 2006) was introduced to help ensure that all seafarers, regardless of their nationality and the flag of the ships they work on, can enjoy decent working and living conditions.

 Recent and upcoming new requirements

 Financial security – 2014 amendments to the MLC 2006:

 The 2014 amendments to MLC, 2006 came into force on 18 January 2017.
 The amendments require the carriage of certificates, or other documentary evidence, of financial security with respect to the abandonment of seafarers and shipowners’ liability.
 See Class News No.46/2016 for further guidance.

 Protection of seafarers and certificate validity – 2016 amendments to the MLC 2006:

 The 2016 amendments are expected to enter into force on 8 January 2019.
 These amendments will better protect seafarers against shipboard harassment and bullying.
 In addition, they will allow for an extension of the validity of maritime labour certificates in circumstances where ships have passed the renewal inspection but where a new maritime labour certificate cannot be immediately issued and made available on board.
 See Class News No.29/2017 for further guidance.